Aliases for WIPI1 Gene

 Previous GeneCards Identifiers for WIPI1 Gene

-WD40 repeat proteins are key components of many essential biologic functions.
+This gene encodes a WD40 repeat protein.
+Members of the WD40 repeat family are key components of many essential biologic functions.
 They regulate the assembly of multiprotein complexes by presenting a beta-propeller platform for simultaneous and reversible protein-protein interactions.
-Members of the WIPI subfamily of WD40 repeat proteins, such as WIPI1, have a 7-bladed propeller structure and contain a conserved motif for interaction with phospholipids (Proikas-Cezanne et al., 2004 [PubMed 15602573]).[supplied by OMIM, Mar 2008]
+Members of the WIPI subfamily of WD40 repeat proteins have a 7-bladed propeller structure and contain a conserved motif for interaction with phospholipids.
+Alternative splicing results in multiple transcript variants. [provided by RefSeq, Mar 2016]

 GeneCards Summary for WIPI1 Gene

 WIPI1 (WD Repeat Domain, Phosphoinositide Interacting 1) is a Protein Coding gene.
-Among its related pathways are Transport to the Golgi and subsequent modification and Cellular Senescence.
-GO annotations related to this gene include receptor binding and estrogen receptor binding.
+Diseases associated with WIPI1 include Neurodegeneration With Brain Iron Accumulation 5 and Neurodegeneration With Brain Iron Accumulation.
+Among its related pathways are Autophagy - animal and Autophagy Pathway.
+Gene Ontology (GO) annotations related to this gene include signaling receptor binding and estrogen receptor binding.
 An important paralog of this gene is WIPI2.

-Plays an important role in autophagy and in particular starvation- and calcium-mediated autophagy, as well as in mitophagy.
-Functions upstream of the ATG12-ATG5-ATG16L1 complex and LC3, and downstream of the ULK1 and PI3-kinase complexes.
+Component of the autophagy machinery that controls the major intracellular degradation process by which cytoplasmic materials are packaged into autophagosomes and delivered to lysosomes for degradation (PubMed:28561066).
+Plays an important role in starvation- and calcium-mediated autophagy, as well as in mitophagy (PubMed:28561066).
+Functions downstream of the ULK1 and PI3-kinases that produce phosphatidylinositol 3-phosphate (PtdIns3P) on membranes of the endoplasmic reticulum once activated (PubMed:28561066).
+Binds phosphatidylinositol 3-phosphate (PtdIns3P), and maybe other phosphoinositides including PtdIns3,5P2 and PtdIns5P, and is recruited to phagophore assembly sites at the endoplasmic reticulum membranes (PubMed:28561066).
+There, it assists WIPI2 in the recruitment of ATG12-ATG5-ATG16L1, a complex that directly controls the elongation of the nascent autophagosomal membrane (PubMed:28561066).
 Involved in xenophagy of Staphylococcus aureus.
 Invading S.aureus cells become entrapped in autophagosome-like WIPI1 positive vesicles targeted for lysosomal degradation.
 Plays also a distinct role in controlling the transcription of melanogenic enzymes and melanosome maturation, a process that is distinct from starvation-induced autophagy.
 May also regulate the trafficking of proteins involved in the mannose-6-phosphate receptor (MPR) recycling pathway.